jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/creating-organization.md

 icon next to your organization’s name.
-Using the option **New org…**, you can create as many organizations as you want on your ASM account.
+Using the option **New org…**, you can create as many organizations as you want on your ARM account.

 ![New Option In Menu](https://res.cloudinary.com/fluid-attacks/image/upload/v1645711057/docs/web/web_asm_new_ddmenu.png)